A Japanase Craftsman applying paint to matcha bowls

 When it comes to preparing the perfect bowl of matcha, every detail matters.
 From the tea's quality to the water's temperature.
 However, one often overlooked factor is the width of the matcha bowl itself.
-So, how wide should a matcha bowl be?
-The answer lies in balancing function, tradition, and personal style.

-Why Width Matters: Functionality First
+Why Width Matters?
+Functionality First

 The ideal width may vary depending on how and where the matcha is being served: